Carol Danvers: Carol Corps

-In the pages of "Avengers: Forever", a variation of Carol Danvers has a vision of different variants of herself like a World War II version of herself, a prehistoric version of herself riding a Pteranodon, and the Earth-616 version of herself.
+An alternate version of Carol Danvers appears in the pages of "Avengers: Forever".
+A variation of her has a vision of different variants of herself like a World War II version of herself, a prehistoric version of herself riding a Pteranodon, and the Earth-616 version of herself.
 She is shown to be a prisoner of the Hellfire Church as they prepare to receive the falling birds as it is revealed that this world is ruled by Dark Phoenix of the Multiversal Masters of Evil.
 When a crocodile soldier kicks her in order to get Carol to pick up the birds, Carol attacks the crocodile soldier until the other Hellfire Church members attack her.
 During one of the Hellfire Church's hunt, Carol saves the baby birds without them knowing.
 When the baby birds start flying, Carol starts to go on the offensive with the Hellfire Church.
 They start to attack her when the baby birds get away.
 Her chains are accidentally removed enabling Carol to fly away from them.
 She would later return to defeat the Hellfire Church.
 Afterwards while flying, she crashes into the Omni-Carrier where she meets other versions of Carol Danvers who help her on to the Omni-Carrier as she finds that her visions are real.
-General Danvers gives his report as he orders Ranger to get their latest recruit to her quarters to prepare her for training.
-Then General Danvers orders Tracker to take the Omni-Carrier to the next Earth.
+Danvers gives his report as he orders Ranger to get their latest recruit to her quarters to prepare her for training.
+Danvers orders Tracker to take the Omni-Carrier to the next Earth.
 They are being led there by Ghost Rider.

 When the Council of Red attack Avengers Tower in the God Quarry, the Carol Corps take on the Council of Red members who can fly.
 After the remaining members of the Council of Red retreated after many of its numbers were decimated by Old Man Phoenix and the granddaughters of King Thor, the Carol Corps fight the Doctor Doom variants that are loyal to Doom Supreme.

 Deadpool Kills Deadpool

-In Deadpool Kills Deadpool, a version of Carol along with a version of Invisible Woman were captured by Dreadpool.
+An alternate version of Carol Danvers appears in Deadpool Kills Deadpool.
+She along with a version of Invisible Woman were captured by Dreadpool.

 Exiles

-An evil version of the character features in the title Exiles, joining the alternate universe explorers Weapon X and becoming the lover of master villain Hyperion.
+An alternate version of Carol Danvers appears in the title Exiles.
+She is an evil version joining the alternate universe explorers Weapon X and becoming the lover of master villain Hyperion.

 Infinity Countdown

-During the 2018 "Infinity Countdown" storyline, Carol Danvers of the main timeline sees some alternate universes of herself:
+Alternate versions of Carol Danvers appear during the 2018 "Infinity Countdown" storyline.
+Danvers of the main timeline sees several alternate universe versions of herself: